Morning, Wednesday, 31st October 2018

 This seminar will bring together policymakers and key stakeholders to discuss the future for regulation of the private rented sector - looking at key issues around standards and consumer redress.

 It will be an opportunity for delegates to consider the likely impact of the Tenant Fees Bill on the market, and the further action that might be taken to give more protection to both landlords and tenants.

 Those attending will also discuss what more might be done to provide greater consumer redress, in light of the Government’s consultation which considered plans for the creation of a single housing ombudsman and options for promoting the use of mediation and out-of-court resolutions.

-Further sessions will assess the implications of the Homes (Fitness for Human Habitation and Liability of Housing Standards) Bill - following the proposed changes to the length of tenancies pending consultation, the abolition the rent cap, enable tenants to act when properties are unfit for habitation and bring homes under local authority enforcement rules.
+Further sessions will assess the implications of the Homes (Fitness for Human Habitation) Bill - following the proposed changes to the length of tenancies pending consultation, the abolition of the rent cap, enabling tenants to act when properties are unfit for habitation and to bring homes under local authority enforcement rules.